Aiden68/paper/readme.txt

-git is distributed version control tool
+Git is a distributed version control system.
+Git is free software.